Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Not all natural ingredients are safe during pregnancy.
 Strong essential oils, plant vitamin A, and some herbal extracts should be avoided.
 Always check specific ingredients.

-Mistake #2: Waiting Until the Test is Positive
+Mistake #2: Waiting Until the Test Is Positive

 Mistake #3: Stopping All Skincare